Benefits of Brahmi and How It Differs from Gotu Kola

 However, it can grow up to 3 feet in height.
 Branches creep horizontally and cover the ground.

 Brahmi’s leaves are small, oblong, and green in color.
-The leaves are coin-shaped and grow in a cluster of two to three.
+The leaves are coin-shaped and grow in clusters of two to three.
 The leaves are placed alternatively on the hairy stem.
 Its leaves are succulent in nature and are 4-6 mm thick.

 The flowers are small and actinomorphic.
-Flowers are light pink or bluish-white or light purple in color.
+Flowers are light pink bluish-white or light purple in color.
 Brahmi’s flower contains 4-5 petals.
-These flowers grow in summer season and later on, fruit grows.
+These flowers grow in the summer season and later on, fruit grows.

 In India and other tropical countries, it grows naturally in wet soil, shallow water, and marshes.
 It grows naturally around wells, rivers, and ponds where water is regularly available.